Neath: Administration

-In the Senedd, the Neath Senedd constituency is represented by Jeremy Miles (Labour), and by the wider South Wales West electoral region returns four additional Members of the Senedd (MSs).
+In the Senedd, the Neath Senedd constituency is represented by Jeremy Miles (Labour), and by the wider South Wales West electoral region which returns four additional Members of the Senedd (MSs).

 Climate

 As with the rest of the British Isles, Neath experiences a maritime climate with cool summers and mild winters, often high winds, and low sunshine levels.

 Education

 Dwr-y-Felin Comprehensive School is situated on the outskirts of the town, opposite a campus of NPTC Group (which was previously Neath Port Talbot College.
 Cefn Saeson Comprehensive School is in the village of Cimla.
 Two other comprehensive schools serve the town: Llangatwg Comprehensive School in Cadoxton and Ysgol Bae Baglan in Baglan.

 Transport

 Neath railway station is on the South Wales Main Line.
 Great Western Railway and Transport for Wales serve the station with services westbound to Swansea, Carmarthen and the West Wales Line and eastbound to Port Talbot Parkway, Bridgend, Cardiff Central and London Paddington.
 Trains also run via Hereford and Shrewsbury to Crewe and Manchester Piccadilly.

 Neath bus station is at Victoria Gardens, a five-minute walk from the railway station.
 National Express services call at the railway station.
 From Victoria Gardens, First Cymru provides direct inter-urban services to nearby Swansea and Port Talbot in addition to South Wales Transport who provide many similar local services.

 The A465 skirts the town to the north east and provides a link to the M4.